codesquad-members-2023/fe-max--shopping/readme.md

 ### Dimmed Layer

+#### Ver.
+1

 - Need to dim the main portion upon hovering over certain tooltips, and upon showing autocomplete panel.
 - Trigger the dimmed layer by creating and dispatching a custom event from the components to the `top-header` (parent) component.

+#### Ver.
+2

+- Declare a single `back-drop` component in the body.
+- Any component that needs a backdrop will have a reference to that `back-drop` component.
+- Set the desired position and height of the backdrop when in need.

 ### Keyboard Event